Written By phillcalls

-The title of this article confirms its motive, but it is easy to understand the scenario when you have a decent information about it.
+The title of this article confirms its motive, but it is easy to understand the scenario when you have decent information about it.
 SQL Server Management Studio (SQL Server), which is developed by Microsoft is a Relational Database Management System (RDBMS).
-It is used to store SQL (Structured Query Language) code which creates database files, stores all the information in it and is managed in such a way that could be retrieved whenever required.
-The database format created here, is in .mdf format.
-It is secured with a password which can be different for different users.
-All big organisations which deal with bulk data, use SQL server to manage it.
+It is used to store SQL (Structured Query Language) code which creates database files, stores all the information in it, and is managed in such a way that could be retrieved whenever required.
+The database format created here is in .mdf format.
+It is secured with a password that can be different for different users.
+All big organizations which deal with bulk data, use SQL servers to manage it.

 It is not compulsory to have a server Operating System to run SQL Server Management studio.
 SQL Server 2005, 2008 or 2008 R2 can be installed and configured on your Windows 7 machine as well.
 Whereas to install the latest version i.e. SQL 2014, you need Windows Server 2012 or Windows 8.
 You may read more about it on Microsoft.

-The default user which is created for database server is “SA“.
+The default user which is created for the database server is “SA“.
 It is an Administrator account and abbreviation of “SQL Administrator“.
-There are many employees in an organization, may be few can work with SQL database (MDF file) but the majority of them are laymen.
-To make it easy for all the users for making the entries in SQL database, a different GUI (Graphical User Interface) is programmed which is connected with the main SQL server.
+There are many employees in an organization, and maybe few can work with SQL databases (MDF files) but the majority of them are laymen.
+To make it easy for all the users for making the entries in the SQL database, a different GUI (Graphical User Interface) is programmed which is connected to the main SQL server.

 This GUI gives an easy interface to the user in the format of a form.
-You must have filled online forms which is very easy to work with.
+You must have filled out online forms which are very easy to work with.
 Such forms are connected to a relational database like SQL.

 Change user Password using SQL Server Configuration Manager

 To change the password used by the SQL Server Agent service